clong/detect-responder/README.md

 `sudo osqueryi --nodisable_extensions --extension /var/osquery/extensions/detect_responder.ext --verbose`

 ## Limitations
 * This extension currently only picks the first broadcast address returned by the query.
-It will support multiple addresses in the future.
+It will support multiple interfaces in the future.
 * This extension can be easily fingerprinted and detected.
-There are no plans to modify it to be harder to detect.
+There are no plans to modify it to be harder to profile.